sanchil/hydra_cluster/README.md

 Additionally this cluster may also be hooked up your cluster running on cloud.
 It is possible to manage cloud clusters as long as the kubectl tool is pointed to the correct cloud config file.

-Ubuntu works at the moment and support for centos will also be added soon.

 ## Pre Requisites